Phoenixville Library

 A way to quickly access their library card.

-As a group we discussed how these could form into a new persona so we could get a better understanding of who exactly we were making this for.
-With much back and forth debate and plenty of time staring at our created "I" statements to see the connections, we created:
+As a group we discussed how these could form our insights into a new persona so we could get a better understanding of who exactly we were making this for.
+With a lot of back and forth debate and plenty of time staring at our created "I" statements to see the connections, we created:

 Alex Rivera